-The Group is exposed directly to market risk in relation to its investments, as the shares of the Group are currently listed on Aquis stock exchange in London United Kingdom.
+The Company is exposed directly to market risk in relation to its investments, as the shares of the Company is currently listed on Aquis Stock Exchange in London United Kingdom.

 Fair values

 Cash and cash equivalents (which are presented as a single class of assets on the face of the balance sheet) comprise cash held by the company with an original maturity of three months or less.
 The carrying amount of these assets approximates their fair value.